 Summer is here, which means long, hot days, plenty of sunshine, time outdoors, and, hopefully, not too many bug bites or sunburns!
 For booklovers, there are a number of summer reading problems that tend to creep up on us every year, just like those creepy-crawlies that come out in spades during summer picnics.
 Here are eight problems that come around every summer that only booklovers will understand.
+Scroll for a hidden giveaway, and don’t forget to tag us in your summer reading selfie @getunderlined!

-1. Your books get wet.
+1. Your books get wet

 Your book pages get all wet and crumpled when you read at the beach or by the pool.
 Worst-case scenario: you drop your book in the water and have to dry it out, forever altering its magnificent form.
 No one likes a wet book.
 Shudder.